People's Republic of South Yorkshire: Legacy

 As of 2017, all four metropolitan borough councils (Barnsley, Doncaster, Rotherham and Sheffield) were under Labour control, and the Conservatives did not hold a single seat in Rotherham or Sheffield.
 However, in the 2019 general election, the Conservative Party won three seats in South Yorkshire for the first time: Don Valley, Rother Valley and Penistone & Stocksbridge.
 Labour had considerably reduced majorities in the remaining seats in Barnsley, Rotherham and Doncaster and in Sheffield South East and Sheffield Hallam, although their support remained strong in the other Sheffield constituencies.

 At the 2021 local council elections, the Conservative Party gained one seat on Sheffield City Council (its first in over 15 years) and 20 seats on Rotherham Council.
 They also held the one seat they were defending in Barnsley and increased their representation on Doncaster Council by four seats.
 In the Police and Crime Commissioner election held the same day, the party increased its share of the vote by 21.5% compared with the 2016 by-election.

+The Labour Party again won every seat in South Yorkshire at the 2024 election, at which they recorded a landslide victory nationally.
+In South Yorkshire, Labour regained the three seats which they had lost to the Conservatives in 2019; the party recorded generally comfortable victories in most seats in the county.
+However, the Green Party made considerable inroads in Sheffield, coming second in the Brightside & Hillsborough, Central and Heeley constituencies for the first time; while Reform UK performed well in both Barnsley seats.